-SAT® prep is slightly more involved than PSAT® tutoring.
-In general, the SAT math is slightly more in depth (more material from Algebra 2) and the SAT also requires an essay, while the PSAT has no equivalent.
-The essay on the SAT is part of a student’s composite Writing score.
+SAT test prep is slightly more involved than PSAT® tutoring.
+This is because SAT math is more in-depth (more material from Algebra 2) and the SAT also requires an essay, while the PSAT has no equivalent.
+The SAT prep classes include preparation for the essay on the SAT test which is part of a student’s composite Writing score.
 This link here at CollegeBoard.com offers test date and registration info.

 A full practice test is online, but it really makes sense to make the most of every test.
 Why take the test unless you are substantially prepared for it?
-The SAT® Question of the Day is also a great aid to get practice when sessions for the SAT® turn more test oriented than skill or step oriented.
+The SAT® Question of the Day is also a great aid to get practice when sessions for the SAT test prep turn more test oriented than skill or step oriented.

 SAT® Test Schedule (click to go to website)

-The ACT® can be compared to the SAT®, the latter being a test more centered on critical thinking and puzzles, if you will.
-The SAT’s emphasis on vocabulary is countered by the ACT’s emphasis on hard science and math (up to precalculus, though only up to Alegebra II on the SAT®.
-The ACT’s average time per question is about 50 seconds, versus about 75 seconds on the SAT, though both tests give a relatively short amount of time to deal with grammar components of each exam.
+The ACT® is a test employed to determine a student’s preparedness for university using specified curriculum and standards.
+Our ACT prep classes get you ready for the several tests on the ACT that include English, Mathematics, Reading and Science with an optional writing test as well.
+The ACT® can be compared to the SAT®, the latter being a test more centered on critical thinking and a puzzle-like approach.
+The SAT’s emphasis on vocabulary and knowing relationships is countered by the ACT’s emphasis on hard science and math (up to precalculus, though only up to Algebra II on the SAT®).
+The ACT’s average time per question is about 50 seconds versus about 75 seconds on the SAT, though both tests give a relatively short amount of time to deal with grammar components of each exam.

 ACT® Test Schedule (click here to go to website)

 SAT Subject Test Preparation (formerly SAT II®) and Advanced Placement (AP) tests